doantai95/hapyak-embed-api/README.md

 **apiKey**

-If you have a HapYak API key, pass it in to each API call in this parameter.
+If you have a HapYak API key, pass it in to each API call with this parameter.

 ## Viewer API